Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 Sena: "All those people...
 Do you think they're sleeping?
 Or maybe they're..."

-Noah turned to one pod, "Wait, is that...
+One of the pod caught Noah's attention, "Wait, is that...
 It **is** her."
-Mio turned in time to see him dashing towards a particular pod, herself confused,
+Confirmed with his own hypothesis, he dashed off to it.

 "What?"
+Mio was confused at his action.

 "**Ethel!**"

 "Huh?"
-The others followed and saw Ethel in her child form.
+Stopping behind him, they saw Ethel in her child form inside one of the pod.

 Taion was shocked, "That's crazy!
 How can it be Ethel?"